Check out our Papaya Seed Page for

 Native Americans ate them, made tea of the bark, and chewed its twigs to use as a mild anesthetic and aphrodisiac.
 For zones 6-10.

 Passion fruit is widely grown throughout the tropics and subtropics.
 The fruit is produced on a woody vine from bisexual flowers.
 The fruit is somewhat tart, has a hard purple or yellow rind, and contains many black seeds.
 Passion fruit is commonly used in beverages.
 Grow on fences or trellises, or allow it to scramble over shrubs and trees.
-Can be grown in many zones as an annual plant if started inside in winter and moved outide in spring.
+Can be grown in many zones as an annual plant if started inside in winter and moved outside in spring.
 Zones 9b and higer it is a perennial.

 Flowers are greenish-white and purple, huge, up to 4-6 inches in diameter.
 The sepals are greenish-white, heavily speckled with purple spots inside, green outside.
 The petals are green white and heavily spotted with purple.
 The crown consists of four rows of filaments, white with purple stripes.
 The flowers are pendulous and very fragrant.